nicozanf/py4web-gui/README.md

  * you can create new instance definitions, change and delete them

-You can edit instances' details:
+You can look at instances' details and current logs:

 ![Alt text](./screenshots/details.png?raw=true "Main window")